jamesmcm/vopono/README.md

 vopono includes built-in killswitches for both Wireguard and OpenVPN.

-This is alpha software, currently only Mullvad, TigerVPN and PrivateInternetAccess are supported, with custom configuration files also supported with the `--custom` argument.
+Currently only Mullvad, TigerVPN and PrivateInternetAccess are supported directly, with custom configuration files also supported with the `--custom` argument.

 Mullvad users can use [am.i.mullvad.net](https://am.i.mullvad.net/) to